stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Unit Testing/README.md

 Dependency injection (technique) - inversion of control (principle) - use interfaces to isolate dependencies so we make sure to perform a unit test and not an integration test.

+## 03. Unit Testing

+OpenCover - free open source code coverage analyzer

+***Test code is annotated using custom attributes:***
+- [TestClass] - denotes a class holding unit tests
+- [TestMethod] - denotes a unit test method
+- [ExpectedException] - test causes an exception - MSTest version 1 only - depricated
+- [Timeout] - sets a timeout for test execution
+- [Ignore] - temporary ignored test case
+- [ClassInitialize], [ClassCleanup] - setup / cleanup logic for the testing class
+- [TestInitialize], [TestCleanup] - setup / cleanup logic for each test case

+In Visual Studio - right-click on solution -> Add -> find Unit Test Project.

+Right-click on solution again -> Manage NuGet packages -> Browse check pre-release - install NUnit or MSTest.TestFramework V2

+Some versions of Visual Studio may require MSTest.Adapter and/or MSTestExtensions as well.

+Conventions - use `public class UnitName_Should` as test class, and then test method names can be like `public void TakeActionOrDescribeWhatOccurs_WhenConditionDescribed()`

+MSTest version 2 supports test cases, so avoid using version 1 (XML hell).

+Do not use [ExpectedException] in MSTest V2 - instead, use Assert.ThrowsException<ExceptionType>(() => MockedObject.MethodCall(args));

+`
+[TestInitialize]
+public void TestInit()
+{
+    // logic to be repeated before each test run
+}
+`

+TestInitialize - also discouraged as it does not fit with the triple A pattern (3A), see below.

+### The 3A Pattern

+- **Arrange** all necessary preconditions and inputs
+- **Act** on the object or method under test
+- **Assert** that the expected results have occurred

+***Make sure to write a comment for each of the A's - best practice***

+Sometimes the Act & Assert phases may be conflated within one.
+That is okay, as long as comments reflect that so there is no doubt.

+### Code Coverage

+Code coverage of ***70-80%*** is excellent.
+Do not strive for 100% coverage, coverage is just a guide, not necessary in all cases.

+dotCover - JetBrains' free trial - can use, no MSTest V2 support though

+OpenCover - try through the NuGet package manager integrated in VS

+#### NUnit

+***[TextFixture]*** instead of [TestClass]

+***[Test]*** instead of [TestMethod]

+***Assert.Throws<TypeOfException>(() => UnitUnderTest.MethodCall(args));*** - _NUnit syntax_ for an assertion expecting an exception throw - delegate used (lambda expression)

+**NUnit3TestAdapter** - may be required for date-related issues - use V3

+Use long descriptive names for test methods - expected input or state, expected result or state, name of tested method or class - all part of the test name.
+They tend to get very long and it is okay.
+Separate parts using an underscore \_.